testground/testground/ROADMAP.md

 - public discussions
 - community gatherings

-### Efficient Team management
+### Efficient Project Management and Project Visibility

 - We have a single maintainer team for review,
 - We have a clear label and triaging process,
-- We have a clean contribution process (protected branches, etc),
+- We have a clear contribution process (protected branches, etc),
 - We have precise project management tooling (re-ignite ZenHub?)